 Industry Trends

 The decoration industry is currently experiencing several technological advancements, including the integration of virtual and augmented reality in design planning.
 Additionally, there has been a growing trend towards sustainable materials and eco-friendly practices.
 Keeping abreast of these trends will allow us to position ourselves as forward-thinking decorators who align with current consumer preferences.
+Decorators who move into structural and space-planning work can review the interior architecture business plan template.

 Competitor Information